-Shares are traded throughout the day in the secondary market on a national securities exchange on an intra-day basis and are created and redeemed inkind and/or for cash in Creation Units at each day's next calculated NAV.
+Shares are traded throughout the day in the secondary market on a national securities exchange on an intra-day basis and are created and redeemed in-kind and/or for cash in Creation Units at each day's next calculated NAV.
 In-kind arrangements are designed to protect ongoing shareholders from the adverse effects on a Fund's portfolio that could arise from frequent cash redemption transactions.
 In a conventional mutual fund, redemptions can have an adverse tax impact on taxable shareholders if the mutual fund needs to sell portfolio securities to obtain cash to meet net fund redemptions.
 These sales may generate taxable gains for the ongoing shareholders of the mutual fund, whereas the Shares' in-kind redemption mechanism generally will not lead to a tax event for the Funds or its ongoing shareholders.

-Ordinarily, dividends from net investment income, if any, are declared and paid quarterly by the Funds.
+Ordinarily, dividends from net investment income, if any, are declared and paid monthly for the Volatility ETF and Hedge ETF and quarterly for the Commodity ETF and Gold ETF.
 The Funds distribute their net realized capital gains, if any, to shareholders annually.
 The Funds may also pay a special distribution at the end of a calendar year to comply with federal tax requirements.